scrudgey/DJ2020/loot/loot.md

 ## locations

-loot can be found on ground
+* loot can be found on ground
 loot can be found on shelves
 loot can be found by searching drawers loot is dropped when NPC dies

+randomized loot placement

 ## iconography